Latest Offer: 80GB data just for £20 a month!

 If you travel abroad often, Vodafone offers the most when it comes to international roaming.
 Compared to EE’s 48 inclusive destinations Vodafone proposes 52, and its ‘Global Roaming’ perk works in 81 destinations.
 Overall, you get Vodafone coverage in 152 worldwide destinations.
 Three’s Go Roam is also a great alternative, as it has 71 inclusive roaming destinations.

 If you want to learn more about international roaming in the UK we have a detailed roaming abroad guide.
 Give it a look!

 Swappable Benefits & Add-Ons

 Swappable Benefits are add-ons offered by EE.
 On Essential plans you have to pay for each one separately, but some exclusive deals pop up here and there and they include some of these add-ons free of charge.
-100GB Data Smart plan allows you to get one Swappable Benefit for free and as the name suggests, you can swap these once a month.
-Unlimited Smart Plan gives you all six of these add-ons.
+EE Smart Plans allow you to pick one Swappable Benefit for free and as the name suggests, you can swap these once a month.

-There are three more add-ons, but they are not free of charge regardless of your plan.
-However, EE proposes 6 months free trials for all three of them, with the option to cancel any time.
+There are five more add-ons, but they are not free of charge regardless of your plan.
+However, EE proposes 6 months free trials for Apple Music and MTV Play, with the option to cancel any time.
 Swappable Benefits can be selected and swapped on the My EE app or by visiting My EE online.